Qiskit/qiskit-ibm-runtime/docs/how_to/noisy_simulators.rst

 Running a noisy simulation
 --------------------------

-Now we’ll setup our simulator to run a noisy simulationrather than the ideal one.
-We can pass custom ``noise_models`` to the simulator on Runtime by specifying it in the ``Options`` parameter.
+Now we’ll setup our simulator to run a noisy simulation rather than the ideal one.
+We can pass a custom ``noise_model`` to the simulator on Runtime by specifying it in the ``Options`` parameter.
 Here we will try to mimic a real backend and map on the noise_model from a ``FakeBackend`` class.
 The noise model can be extracted from the